AntonioCervantes/AntonioCervantes.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Antonio Cervantes is a first year Ph.D. student of Civil and Environmental Engineering at the Boundary Layers and Turbulence Lab, UC Irvine.
-He research focuses on atmospheric-forest canopy flows and its effect on wildfires.
+His research focuses on atmospheric-forest canopy flows and its effect on wildfires.
 His research interests include wildfires, particle transport, and turbulence.
 {style="text-align: justify;"}